jposse/pwp/README.md

 		Works on linux / mac / solaris
 		Simple operation
-		Just a bash script: you can easily verify not doing anything shady with your information
+		Just a bash script: you can easily verify not doing anything shady with your information Can copy pwp password files to/from remote sites so you can use one db file on multiple macs

 Requirements: